Laser Pigmentation Removal

-Post-inflammatory hyperpigmentation arises in people with darker skin types (Fitzpatrick 4, 5, 6) or particular ethnic background such as Asian.
+Post-inflammatory hyperpigmentation arises in people with darker skin types (Fitzpatrick 4, 5, 6) or particular ethnic backgrounds such as Asians.
 Hyperpigmentation is an inflammatory reaction to some form of trauma.

-The injury can be physical, chemical, solar (excessive sun ) or burns from light and laser treatment, or after infections (such as acne).
+The injury can be physical, chemical, solar (excessive sun ), burns from light and laser treatment, or after infections (such as acne).
 Post-inflammatory hyperpigmentation presents as an increase in pigment, which can have brown to purplish-red hues.

 Post-Inflammatory Pigmentation Treatment

 A lot of post-inflammatory hyperpigmentation will settle on its own.
-The resolution can take several months, so many people elect to intervene with prescription treatments, including hydroquinone cream.
-The most important factor is to prevent further inflammation while resolution occurs.
+The resolution can take several months, so many people will intervene with prescription treatments, including hydroquinone cream.
+The most crucial factor is to prevent further inflammation while resolution occurs.
 Avoid sun exposure by wearing sunscreen.
 Do not treat this type of pigment with laser pigmentation treatment or IPL.
 Avoid skincare ingredients that cause inflammation.
 Pigmentation From

 Pigmentation Removal with Melasma

 Melasma is another type of skin discolouration occurring commonly in women.
 Melasma treatment information includes combinations of prescription skincare and peels.
-Fraction laser is also a useful treatment for melasma.
-However, rebound pigmentation can occur with all laser melasma treatment.
+Fraction laser is also a good treatment for melasma.
+However, rebound pigmentation can occur with all laser melasma treatments.

 Facial Pigmentation Treatment